-Title conditions typically regulate the minimum age requirement for a sheltered housing development.
+Title conditions typically regulate the minimum age requirement for a sheltered or retirement housing development.
 They also regulate other special features of sheltered housing, such as the provision of a warden service.
+Such title conditions are known as core burdens.

-The 2003 Act says that property owners can only agree to vary the terms of these title conditions (rather than remove them) in order to protect the key characteristics of sheltered housing (section 54).
+The 2003 Act says that property owners can only agree to vary the terms of core burdens (rather than remove them) in order to protect the key characteristics of sheltered housing (section 54).
+Also, such a variation requires a two thirds majority of owners to agree.